abhchand/clockface/README.md

 All are welcome to contribute.

-(If you're a newbie or considered yourself inexperienced, don't hesitate to contribute.
-That's how you learn!)
+If you're a newbie or consider yourself inexperienced, don't hesitate to contribute 🙂.
+That's how you learn!

-> **NOTE**: This project only takes contributions on Gitlab, although a Github mirror of this project can be found [here](http://github.com/abhchand/clockface)
+> **NOTE**: This project only takes contributions on [Gitlab](https://gitlab.com/abhchand/clockface).

 1. Open a Gitlab issue for this project [here](https://gitlab.com/abhchand/clockface/issues/new).
 Please include a description fo the changes / fixes you'd like to make.
 2. If any project owner approves the idea, please open a new pull request agains the `master` branch.